yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 1. **Tool Architecture**: Understood the base Tool class and its standardized interface
 2. **Code Interpreters**: Learned how to execute Python code securely using both Python and Docker interpreters
 3. **Search Tools**: Discovered how to access web information using Wikipedia and Google search tools
+4. **MCP Tools**: Learned how to connect to external services using the Model Context Protocol

 Tools in EvoAgentX extend your agents' capabilities by providing access to external resources and computation.
 By combining these tools with agents and workflows, you can build powerful AI systems that can retrieve information, perform calculations, and interact with the world.